Government Cage Code: 26120

 The forties proved yet another big year of change for Stanek Tool.
 By 1941, Stanek Tool had moved to its third location at 29th and Vliet Street.
 During this time, the company was heavily involved in contracts with the government doing its part to support the war effort.
 Ed.
 Stanek Jr. came on board in 1945 followed by his younger brother Tom in 1953.
 By this time the work force had grown to almost 50 with the top paid toolmaker now earning $2.81 per hour.

 Thirty years of continued technological growth compelled Stanek Tool to find a bigger location.
 Hence, a new plant was constructed in 1972.
-Located in the New Berlin Industrial Park, it still serves today as the current sight for the Stanek Tool Corporation.
+Located in the New Berlin Industrial Park, it still serves today as the current sight for the Stanek Tool LLC.
 The design and build of workholding fixtures, plastic molds and quick turnaround prototypes have emerged as the cornerstone of Stanek Tool's work.
 After many years of successfully managing the company, Jerry, Ed and Tom Stanek each retired in 1984, 1988, and 1996 respectively.

 Stanek Tool is an industry leader in the design and build of "Unique Mold Solutions" for a variety of molding processes.
 We offer expertise in moldability and efficiency of the molding process to assure that your product gets to market more quickly and at lower cost.
 Our 3D design resources and experienced manufacturing personnel develop and deliver production ready molds.
 In addition, Stanek Tool has developed selective relationships worldwide and can facilitate procurement in qualified facilities overseas with the assurance of Stanek Tool quality and reliability.